VirtusLab/scala-cli/website/docs/commands/package.md

 Hello from Docker
 -->

-You can also create Docker images for the Scala JS and Scala Native environments.
+You can also create Docker images for the Scala.js and Scala Native environments.
-This command shows how to create a Docker image (`--docker`) for a Scala JS (`--js`) application:
+This command shows how to create a Docker image (`--docker`) for a Scala.js (`--js`) application:

 ```bash
 scala-cli package --js --docker HelloDocker.scala --docker-image-repository hello-docker